Sha1704/School_Programs/README.md

 # School_Programs
-This is a collections of programs that I've done in my school classes
+This is a collection of programs that I've done in my school classes Some of the program needs some more work, but I'll get to it later